 The requirement of CPR training is dependent on the student’s program of study and their educational institution’s requirements.

-The Employed Student Nurse Program (ESN) is an opportunity for future nurses finishing their second or third year (or equivalent) of a BScN or RPN program to develop into the role of a professional nurse.
+The Northern Health Employed Student Nurse Program (ESN) supports second and third year (or equivalent) BScN and RPN students in consolidating their skills and confidence as they grow into the role of a professional nurse.

 Program opportunities

-• Gain experience, confidence, and knowledge of the nursing role in practice
+- Gain experience, confidence, and knowledge of the nursing role

 Criteria for employment

-• Active registration in a recognized nursing education program
+- Active registration in a recognized RN or RPN education program

-• Ability to obtain Employed Student Registration with BCCNM once hired
+- Ability to obtain Employed Student Registration with BCCNM

 Resources